Team Kingsway Boxing Makes an Impact at the 2025 Brampton Cup Tournament, Bringing Home 5 Medals and Gaining An Invaluable Experience.

 Please help us as we schedule new classes for the fall and winter.
 Virgil is launching a Friday 9:15 am boxing class, and Shireen is bringing back the 12:00 pm lunch classes on Fridays at our Bloor location.
 I’ll be starting Thursday Technical Classes at Jutland at 6:15 pm, and we’re also restarting our Junior (7+) Program every Tuesday at 5:15 pm.
 Additionally, we’re seeking feedback as we expand our services, so please take 5 minutes to fill out the form: COMPLETE KBC FEEDBACK FORM

 Thank you for all of your incredible support.
-See you at the festival this weekend or in class!

 In The Meantime, Keep Your Hands Up! 👊